Watch your savings add up with Premium Summer Pay

-In the summer, your money is automatically transferred to your Educational Systems FCU regular savings or checking account, or to an account at another financial institution.
-The transfers occur on the first and third Friday of July and August in four equal proportions.3 The dates for this year’s summer automatic distributions include:
+In the summer, your money is automatically transferred to your Educational Systems FCU regular Savings or Checking account, or to an account at another financial institution.
+The transfers occur by the first and third Friday of July and August in four equal proportions.3 The dates for this year’s summer automatic distributions include:

 - July 3